 Good editing is not just about cutting word count; it’s about condensing to preserve what really matters.

 Example: This Apple video, used as the intro to the 2013 Apple Worldwide Developers Conference keynote address, is a piece of perfection that clocks in at only 90 words.

 Step 8: Read It Out Loud

 Some scripts have no spoken dialogue, relying on kinetic text only, such as the Apple motion graphic featured above.
 But if any of your words will be spoken, you need to read them aloud to see if they work.
 (Consider that there are a lot of good lines in novels that don’t necessarily work in films.
 The brain can breeze through sentences that the mouth cannot.)

 You need to be aware of how the voiceover is going to sound.
 A few tips to test this:

-- Don’t just read through; record yourself speaking the dialogue and listen back.
+- Don’t just read through in your head.
+Record yourself speaking the dialogue and listen back.

 - Run your script through a program to check its voiceover read time.
 When you’re familiar with the content, you tend to speed up while reading.
 Professional voice over actors know how to maintain a steady rhythm.

-A good exercise here is to make the pitch to a colleague, friend, or member of your target audience who can provide valuable feedback.
+A good exercise here is to make the pitch to a colleague, friend, or target viewer who can provide valuable feedback.

 Handing off your script to someone else will either reinforce your confidence or reinforce your narrative with outside perspective.
 It’s a win-win.